ritikmishra/terminus/README.md

 ### Ministry of War ###

-**1. Consolidate all fleets over a world:** Transfers all fleets belonging to the player to a single one.
+**Consolidate all fleets over a world:** Transfers all fleets belonging to the player to a single one.
 Optionally, also transfer this merged fleet down to the world the individual fleets were previously orbiting.

-**2. Reinforce a world with fleets from shipyards:** Deploy all units from each one of either: jumpship yards, starship yards or ramjet yards belonging to the player.
+**Reinforce a world with fleets from shipyards:** Deploy all units from each one of either: jumpship yards, starship yards or ramjet yards belonging to the player.
 Send each of these reinforcement fleets to a designated world.

+**Deploy a fleet with standing orders (coming soon):** Deploy a fleet which will perform an action (at present, either "attack" or "invade") upon arrival at its destination.
+Requires script to keep running for at least as long as the fleet's transit time.

 ### Ministry of Commerce ###

-**1. Purchase fleets from a Trader World:** Purhase any number of ships of any class from a Mesophon Traders Union and deploy this new fleet to a designated world.
+**Purchase fleets from a Trader World:** Purhase any number of ships of any class from a Mesophon Traders Union and deploy this new fleet to a designated world.

-**2. Set trade routes to import 100% of demand:** Set all import trade routes for a world or trade hub to be 100% of demand, importing the maximum possible amount for each supplier world.
+**Create trade routes to import 100% of demand (coming soon):** Create new import trade routes for a world or trade hub to be 100% of demand, importing the maximum possible amount for each supplier world within a 200 LY radius.

 ### Ministry of Diplomacy ###

-**1. Transfer fleet to a non-Imperial world or fleet:** Transfer a fleet to the world it orbits, even if the world belongs to another sovereign or is independent (i.e. a mechanism for "gifting" units to other players).
+**Transfer fleet to a non-Imperial world or fleet:** Transfer a fleet to the world it orbits, even if the world belongs to another sovereign or is independent (i.e. a mechanism for "gifting" units to other players).
 Optionally, transfer this fleet to another non-Imperial fleet orbiting the same world.

+**Dispatch diplomatic envoys to all Sovereign Capitals:** Deploys small fleets of explorers from an "embassy" world, to be sent to the Capital Worlds of all discovered Sovereigns.
+Note: this is common practice among players in the current meta.

-**2. Send a message to all Sovereigns:** Relays a message from the player to all other players.
+**Send a message to all Sovereigns:** Relays a message from the player to all other players.
 At time of writing, the API limits this action to 120 calls per hour.
 Please use responsibly.

 ### Ministry of Intelligence ###

-**1. Dismiss all notifications:** Clears all messages and notifications from the game client screen.
+**Dismiss all notifications:** Clears all messages and notifications from the game client screen.

-**2. Display a list of all active Sovereigns:** Print a list of all other players present in the game, sorted by relative Imperial Might, regardless if their capital has been discovered.
+**Display a list of all active Sovereigns:** Print a list of all other players present in the game, sorted by relative Imperial Might, regardless if their capital has been discovered.

-**3. Display the valid Rivals of our Empire:** Print a sorted list of all players within 50% and 200% of the player's Imperial Might.
+**Display the valid Rivals of our Empire:** Print a sorted list of all players within 50% and 200% of the player's Imperial Might.
 Sovereigns with equal or greater Imperial Might are indicated with a warning icon.

 ### Acknowledgement ###